alexleboucher/docker-express-postgres-boilerplate/README.md

 ### Commands
 You can run the tests by running `yarn test` in the `api` container shell.

-If you want to see the tests coverage, you can run `yarn test:coverage`.
+If you want to see the tests' coverage, you can run `yarn test:coverage`.

 If you want to run only one test file, you can add the name or path of the file after the command.
-By example, `yarn test auth` to run only the auth tests.
+For example, use `yarn test auth` to run only the auth tests.

 ### How to create new tests
 To create new tests, you can add tests in an existing test file or create a new test file.